KittyDig/portfolio_4/README.md

 # My Django Project

 This is a Django project that includes user authentication, profile management, and post management features.
-Users can create accounts, log in, edit their profiles, create posts, and delete their posts with confirmation dialogs.
+Users can create accounts, log in, edit their optional bio, create posts, view other user's accounts, and delete their posts with confirmation dialogs.

 ## Table of Contents